 If you'd like to try your luck with a local agency, call one of the following: Grace Bay Car Rentals and Sales (tel.
 649/941-8500; https://gracebaycarrentals.com), on Grace Bay Road across from the Seven Stars resort; Scooter Bob's, Turtle Cove Marina (tel.
 649/946-4684; www.scooterbobstci.com), which rents jeeps, vans, and SUVs; and Rent a Buggy (tel.
 649/946-4158; https://rentabuggy.tc) on Leeward Highway, near Central Square.
 Most of these agencies offer free pickup and drop-off.
 Rates average from $40 to $200 per day, plus a 12% government tax.

 In the British tradition, cars on all the islands drive on the left.
 You only need a valid driver's license from your home country to rent a vehicle.

 Renting a Car in Provo: Pros & Cons -- Many visitors wonder whether renting a car is the thing to do when in Provo.
 Some things to consider:

-- You can easily tour the island, go to shops, and eat out and not have to walk long distances to get places, or worry about relying on taxis.
+- You can easily tour the island and see those areas you can't easily walk to from Grace Bay, like Long Bay, Turtle Cove, and Sapodilla Bay.
+You can eat out and not have to walk long distances to get places or worry about relying on taxis.

 - You can pick up supplies and food (especially if you have self-catering capabilities) from the Graceway Gourmet, the Graceway IGA, and other food suppliers with ease.